Mental health coaching is a new and upcoming area of coaching. A mental health coach works with those who want to improve their mental health.

 It is a type of support system for people with mental health difficulties.
 It is also about helping people with long lasting mental health issues.

 Coaching for mental health often uses cognitive and behavioural forms of techniques.
-The mental health coaching niche uses methods of therapy and counselling.
+The mental health coaching niche uses methods of therapy and counseling.
 This form of coaching does not mean to ‘treat’ mental illness.
 Instead, it works towards emotional well-being and having a better mental ‘health’.

 Lack of emotional well-being keeps us from improving our lives.
 I know many people who want to improve their lives.
 But they are not sure how.
 Mental health coaching is the answer!